Nikolay-Lysenko/dsawl/README.md

 ## What is it?
 This is a set of tools for machine learning.
 As of now, list of implemented utilities is as follows:
 * Out-of-fold feature generation, an alternative to one-hot encoding that is more memory efficient if some categorical variables take a lot of distinct values.
+See `docs/ooffg/demo.ipynb` for more details.

 Repository name is a combination of three words: DS, saw, and awl.
 DS is as an abbreviation for Data Science and the latter two words represent useful tools.